AMRBY/AirBnB_clone/README.md

 ## Description :triangular_ruler:

-The console is the first segment of the AirBnB project at Holberton School, which collectively covers fundamental concepts of higher-level programming.
+The console is the first segment of the AirBnB project at Alx, which collectively covers fundamental concepts of higher-level programming.
 The goal of the AirBnB project is to eventually deploy a simple copy of the AirBnB website (HBnB) on our server.
 In this segment, a command interpreter is created to manage objects for the AirBnB (HBnB) website.

 This is the first step towards building our first full web application: the AirBnB clone.